Unveiling causal activity of complex networks

-These spontaneous activation events could be caused by some unobserved influence, such as long-range innervation (in which case the network has been undersampled), or the intrinsic properties of the network elements, such as those neurons which have a propensity to fire spontaneously or are tonically active, {\it e.g.}, as in the case of pacemaker cells or some inhibitory neurons \cite{FreundBuzsaki1996, Hu2014}.
-Vanishing spontaneous activity (in combination with synaptic delays of a single time step) is effectively equivalent to a separation of timescales, as described in SOC.
-Thus, achieving optimality by operating at a critical point may not be feasible for a living, open neural network, according to the quasicriticality hypothesis introduced in \cite{WilliamsGarcia2014}, although a relative optimality may still be achieved along a nonequilibrium Widom line.
+These spontaneous activation events could be caused by some unobserved influence, such as long-range innervation (in which case the network has been undersampled), activations which occurred prior to the start of an experiment, or the intrinsic properties of the network elements, such as those neurons which have a propensity to fire spontaneously or are tonically active, {\it e.g.}, as in the case of pacemaker cells or some inhibitory neurons \cite{FreundBuzsaki1996, Hu2014}.
+In neuronal cultures, spatiotemporal localization of cellular noise can lead to spontaneous avalanche production \cite{Orlandi2013}.
+Vanishing spontaneous activity (in combination with brief synaptic delays) is effectively equivalent to a separation of timescales, as described in SOC.
+Thus, achieving optimality by operating at a critical point may not be feasible for a living, open neural network, according to the quasicriticality hypothesis introduced in \cite{WilliamsGarcia2014}, although a relative optimality may still be achieved along a nonequilibrium Widom line \cite{WilliamsGarcia2014}.
 The accessibility of this relatively-optimal quasicritical region will then likely depend on the character of the environment and the fundamental properties of the neural network itself.
 Our ability to apply the nonequilibrium Widom line framework and test the quasicriticality hypothesis, however, hinges on the ability to identify spontaneous activity in a living neural network.
-In this paper, we introduce a method to disentangle spontaneous neuronal activity---which we define as neuronal activations occurring without an established causal link to a prior presynaptic activation---from that which is causally-related and primarily governed by the network structure and dynamics.
-We focus our attention on directed networks, such as those found in living neural networks.